GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 platforms can monitor development and potentially contribute to the data plane’s codebase.

+#### Timeline

 Adtech platforms who have implemented the BYOS model can consider migrating to a TEE-based Key/Value service implementation while FLEDGE is still in development.

-#### Timeline

-We aim to have an initial implementation of FLEDGE services by the end of 2022.
+We aim to have an initial TEE-based version of the Key/Value service available for experimentation by the end of 2022.

 Further, we're aiming to provide user-defined function API and other integrations for the Key/Value service by mid-2023.
 Once that is ready, adtechs